singularityhacker/Content/testfile.md

 Foo bar this is a test of the new word count feature.
 Woo hoo, I think it works!
 Foo bar this is a test of the new word count feature.
 Woo hoo, I think it works!
+Foo bar this is a test of the new word count feature.
+Woo hoo, I think it works!
+Foo bar this is a test of the new word count feature.
+Woo hoo, I think it works!